WESAMAAM/SQL-for-Data-Analytics/README.md

 Throughout the course, I learned the fundamentals of SQL and how to use them to work with and analyze data.

 ### Basic SQL
 I started by learning how to retrieve and work with data using:
 * `SELECT`
 * `FROM`
 * `WHERE`
 * `ORDER BY`
 * `LIMIT`
 These were the building blocks for writing SQL queries and getting the specific data I needed.

 ### Filtering and Sorting Data
 I learned how to filter datasets based on specific conditions and sort the results.
 For example, I learned how to:
 * Filter rows using `WHERE`
 * Combine conditions using `AND` and `OR`
 * Sort results using `ORDER BY`
 * Limit the number of returned rows using `LIMIT`

 ### Aggregate Functions
 I learned how to summarize data using aggregate functions such as:
 * `COUNT()`
 * `AVG()`
 * `SUM()`
 * `MIN()`
 * `MAX()`
 These functions helped me move from simply looking at individual rows to actually analyzing the data.

 ### Grouping Data
 I learned how to use:
 * `GROUP BY`
 * `HAVING`
 This allowed me to group data and perform calculations for each group instead of treating the entire dataset as one group.

 ### Joining Tables

-One of the most important concepts I learned was how to work with multiple tables.

-I practiced using:
+One of the most important concepts I learned was how to work with multiple tables, I practiced using:
 * `INNER JOIN`
 * `LEFT JOIN`
 This helped me understand how related tables can be combined to answer questions that cannot be answered using a single table.

 ### Common Table Expressions

-I also learned how to use **Common Table Expressions (CTEs)** with `WITH`.

-CTEs helped me break more complicated queries into smaller and easier-to-understand steps.
+I also learned how to use **Common Table Expressions (CTEs)** with `WITH`, CTEs helped me break more complicated queries into smaller and easier-to-understand steps.

 ### Writing SQL for Analysis

-The course also helped me understand that SQL is not just about knowing the syntax.

-The important part is being able to take a question, understand what data is needed, and then build a query that can answer that question.

-That became especially important when I started working on the project below.
+The course also helped me understand that SQL is not just about knowing the syntax, The important part is being able to take a question, understand what data is needed, and then build a query that can answer that question, That became especially important when I started working on the project below.

 ---